paalaleks/dmfm/docs/testing-strategy.md

 *   Issues found during testing will be tracked (e.g., using GitHub Issues).
 *   Prioritization of bug fixes will be based on severity and impact on core functionality.

+### 6. Testing Specific Features

+#### 6.1 Spotify Token Refresh (Development Only)

+To facilitate efficient testing of the Spotify token refresh logic and its impact on the application, development-only tools have been implemented.
+These tools allow simulating or forcing token expiry events without waiting for the standard one-hour expiry period.

+**Important:** These mechanisms are strictly for development and debugging purposes and are not active in production builds.

+**Mechanisms:**

+1.  **Shortened Token Lifetime (Environment Variable):**
+    *   **How to use:** Set the `NEXT_PUBLIC_DEV_TOKEN_LIFETIME_SECONDS` environment variable in your local `.env.local` file.
+        ```env
+        NEXT_PUBLIC_DEV_TOKEN_LIFETIME_SECONDS=120 # Example: Token expires in 2 minutes
+        ```
+    *   **Effect:** When the application initializes or a new token is fetched in development mode, if this variable is set to a positive number, the token's effective lifetime will be overridden to this value.
+The proactive refresh logic in `music-context/user-session.ts` will then attempt to refresh the token based on this shortened lifetime (typically a few minutes before it's set to expire).
+    *   **Observation:** Check the browser console for logs from `[user-session.ts]` indicating the use of the dev token lifetime and the scheduling of the refresh.
+    *   **Caution:** Setting this value too low (e.g., less than 60 seconds) can lead to very frequent refresh attempts.
+While the system has safeguards against concurrent refreshes, this can still generate significant log noise and is not recommended for typical testing.

+2.  **Force Token Expiry (Browser Console Function):**
+    *   **How to use:** Open your browser's developer console and execute the following global function:
+        ```javascript
+        window._dev_forceExpireTokenNow();
+        ```
+    *   **Effect:** This function (available only in development builds) will instruct `music-context/user-session.ts` to immediately mark the current Spotify token as if it has just expired.
+This should trigger the proactive refresh logic to attempt a new token fetch from Spotify.
+    *   **Observation:** The console will log messages from `[dev-debug-tools.ts]` indicating the function call and its outcome.
+Subsequently, you should observe logs from `[user-session.ts]` related to the refresh attempt (e.g., "Attempting to refresh Spotify token...", "Scheduling token refresh...") and logs from `[MusicContext.tsx]` showing the new token being propagated (e.g., in `getOAuthToken` or `tokenRef.current` updates).
+    *   **Rate Limiting & Caution:**
+        *   This function has an internal cooldown period (currently 30 seconds) to prevent accidental spamming of the Spotify API.
+        *   If called during the cooldown, a warning will be logged to the console, and the action will be skipped.
+        *   **It is crucial not to abuse this function.** While safeguards are in place, excessively forcing refreshes could still contribute to hitting Spotify API rate limits if done persistently.
+Use it judiciously when you specifically need to test an on-demand refresh scenario.

+**What to Verify (as per Story 7.6 ACs):**

+When using these tools, observe and verify:
+*   Background refresh initiation and successful completion (console logs).
+*   Player stability and uninterrupted playback during a token refresh cycle (if applicable).
+*   Correct and timely updating of token references (`tokenRef.current` in `MusicContext`, internal state in `user-session.ts`).
+*   The `Spotify.Player` instance receiving the new token via its `getOAuthToken` callback.
+*   Correct behavior of any queued or deferred API calls (Story 7.2).
+*   Successful execution of player actions and API calls with the new token immediately post-refresh.

+By using these development tools, you can more reliably and efficiently test the robustness of the token refresh mechanism and its integration with other parts of the application.

 ---

 ## Change Log